heyrocker/pinballrules/docs/stern/pokemon-rulesheet.md

 # Skill Shots: {#heading--skillshots}

-Two skill shots are available:
+Three skill shots are available:

 - Plunge at full strength and hit whatever lane is flashing to increase the **[bonus multiplier](#heading--bonus)** by 2x + 1x each time the skill shot is made.
 Starts at 500k.
 - Hold the left flipper and full plunge to enable super skill shots worth 2x the skill shot value.
 Starts at 1M.